top of page

 EPICS's M1A1 Anti Tank Mine £32

-Now although Epics doesn't have the writing on it, that's no big deal.
-As well as the other bargains I got in the same order, the shipping is cheaper much cheaper than what SOF charge!
-So another win.
+Now although the Epic version doesn't have the writing on it, that's no big deal.
+As well as the other bargains I got in the same order, the shipping is cheaper (much cheaper) than what SOF charges!
+So, another win.

 TNT Blocks - 1/2 pound / 1 pound

-These small blocks of TNT original came out of a huge crate, split up between thousands of men and could be used when needed once dropped.
-The same principle with so much other kit.
+These small blocks of TNT original came out of a huge crate, split up between thousands of men, and could be used when needed once dropped.
+The same principle as with so much other kit.

 tnt.jpg

-Sadly I struggled to find many others for sale online, some places just sell the labels, one company even still selling the wooden blocks with labels on them.... for exactly the same price as the SOF ones above.... good luck with that says I. Link below to see what I mean.
+Sadly, I struggled to find many others for sale online; some places just sell the labels, one company is even still selling the wooden blocks with labels on them.... for exactly the same price as the SOF versions above.... good luck with that says I!
+Link below to see what I mean.

 https://lomax-militaria.com/en/reenactment/us/equipment/5009/deco-us-army-tnt-1/2-pound-net-block

 However, this is one of those times that buying original isn't that much more than a reproduction.
-Well its actually twice as much, but seeing as the reproductions are only £10, to have an original is much more pleasing and will always go up in value, not down as better and better reproductions come out.
-I recently purchased two original tins in fantastic condition (emptied of course!) from a Dutch dealer called Ben who always has a mountain of ordnance related stock.
-I did try and get them for £35 the pair... but was shot down by Ben laughing at me.
+Well it's actually twice as much, but seeing as the reproductions are only £10, to have an original is much more pleasing and will always go up in value, not down, as better and better reproductions come out.
+I recently purchased two original tins in fantastic condition (emptied of course!) from a Dutch dealer called Ben who always has a mountain of ordnance-related stock.
+I did try and get the pair of them for £35... but was shot down by Ben laughing at me.
 Still had to try though!

 @falconhistory TNT blocks half quarter.j